-Seven Strategies to Increase Blood Flow in Your Feet in 20 Days
+Seven Strategies to Increase Blood Flow in Your Feet

 If you have a job that requires you to be in the same position for several hours, be it sitting or standing, you need to change your position every thirty minutes to encourage blood flow.